-A Philadelphia Wrongful Death Lawyer to Fight for Your Rights
+Philadelphia Wrongful Death Lawyer Who Will Fight for Your Family’s Rights

-A serious personal injury can be a tremendously distressing event.
+A serious injury can be a tremendously distressing event.
 Distress turns into tragedy, however, when the victim dies from the injuries.
 A drunken driver, a defective drug, or a fatigued doctor can all turn into unintentional killers when fate deals a losing hand.
 I cannot undo this tragedy, unfortunately.
-What I can do, however, if fight to see that you are compensated to the full extent that the law allows.
+However, as an aggressive Philadelphia Wrongful Death Lawyer, what I can do is fight to see that you are compensated to the full extent that the law allows.

 In my two decades of practice in Philadelphia, I have seen it all.
 I know all of the major players and all of their favorite tricks.
-Adjustors from the major insurance companies know me well, because they have faced me more times than they care to remember.
-They are usually willing to settle, because they have faced me in court before and they know what will happen if they don’t.
+Adjusters from the major insurance companies know me well because they have faced me more times than they care to remember.
+They are usually willing to settle, because they have faced me, a proven and winning Philadelphia wrongful death attorney, in court before and they know what will happen if they don’t.

 My Clients Speak Out

 Jeffrey’s work is without question superior, and his attention to detail is spectacular.
 I would absolutely recommend him. – Thaddeus

 I was hit from behind.
 The Ins.
 Company was giving me a hard time.
 I called Jeffrey and he figured the problem out in an hour.
 The police officer gave me the wrong numbers for the police report.
 Awesome job!!!! – Jamie

 Other Types of Injury Claims I Handle